flextrack/zephyr/samples/boards/st/uart/circular_dma/README.rst

-.. zephyr:code-sample:: uart-circular-dma
+.. zephyr:code-sample:: uart
    :name: UART circular mode
    :relevant-api: uart_interface

-   Read data from the console and echo it back using a circular DMA configuration.
+   Read data from the console and echo it back using a circular dma configuration.

 Overview
 ********